IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 requests, and servers MUST mark this media type as their Content-Type header field in responses.

-Note that the DNS name resolution of the PvD ID, the PKI (Public Key Infrastructure) checks as well as the actual query MUST be performed using the considered PvD.
+Note that the DNS name resolution of the PvD ID, any connections made for certficate validation (such as OCSP {{?RFC6960}}), and the HTTP request itself MUST be performed using the considered PvD.
 In other words, the name resolution, PKI checks, source address selection, as well as the next-hop router selection MUST be performed while using exclusively the set of configuration information attached